 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" covers a range of financial incentives implemented to make installing and using solar panels more affordable.
+The phrase "solar incentives" includes a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-These incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are provided by the federal government, some by the North Carolina government and some by your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Different types of incentives, such as discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Some incentives may be provided via the North Carolina government, by your utility company or by county or municipality, while other incentives are federal.
+Some solar incentives you might qualify for are:

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives might be available to you if the solar system on your home produces more than a specified (usually small) amount of electricity.
-These types of incentives are normally handled by the state government.
-You can sell the SRECs you receive to your utility company or other buyers, and the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives may be available to you if the solar system on your home produces over a specified (typically small) amount of electricity.
+This category of incentives is normally handled by the state government.
+You can sell SRECs to your utility company or other buyers, and the money you make is usually considered part of your taxable income.

-- Tax Exemptions: These could come in the form of property tax exemptions, which let you ignore the value added by your solar panels when paying taxes on your house.
+- Tax Exemptions: These can come in the form of property tax exemptions, which let you ignore the value of your solar system when calculating the taxes you pay on your house.
 You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as labor, equipment and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
+You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+There is no maximum amount you can claim.

-Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit applies to you, reach out to your local Havelock solar installers.
+More information about the new Inflation Reduction Act can be found here.
+To understand how the new Clean Energy Credit applies to you, get in touch with your local Havelock solar installation expert.